Court Rules - Administration of the Court - Clerk of the Circuit Court

 b) The Office of the Clerk shall be open for business from 8:30 a.m. to 4:30 p.m. of each working day.
 The Office of the Clerk shall not be open for business on any Saturday or Sunday.
 The Office of the Clerk shall not be open for business on any day declared by administrative order of this Court to be a legal holiday.

-a) Any paper to be filed in any cause or proceeding may be filed in person, by mail, private messenger or parcel delivery service.
+a) Any document to be filed in any cause or proceeding may be filed in person, by mail, private messenger, authorized electronic filing service, or parcel delivery service.

-b) Any paper to be filed in any cause or proceeding pending in the Traffic Division may be filed either at 505 North County Farm Road, Wheaton, Illinois or at the court where the cause or proceeding is pending.
+b) Any document to be filed in any cause or proceeding pending in the Traffic Division may be filed either at 505 North County Farm Road, Wheaton, Illinois, through an authorized electronic filing service, or at the court where the cause or proceeding is pending.

-c) Pleadings, motions and other papers filed with the Clerk and not served in compliance with Supreme Court Rules 11 and 12 shall be stricken.
+c) Pleadings, motions and other documents filed with the Clerk and not served in compliance with Supreme Court Rules 11 and 12 shall be stricken.

-No pleading or other paper filed in this Court shall be removed from the Clerk's office except upon order of court.
+No document filed in this Court shall be removed from the Clerk's office except upon order of court.

 2.04 COPIES OF PAPERS FILED

-Upon request and the payment of the appropriate fee, the Clerk shall provide copies of any pleading or papers filed in this Court unless otherwise specifically ordered.
+Upon request and the payment of the appropriate fee, the Clerk shall provide copies of any document filed in this Court unless otherwise specifically ordered.

 2.05 DELIVERY OF FILES TO COURT SECURITY OFFICERS